PawseySC/singularity-containers/_episodes/04-writable-containers.md

 In some situations, you might need your container to be writable not to store persistent output files, but just to write temporary service files.
 *E.g.* this can happen with applications that want to write a dot-file in your home, such as a Python package, or containerised Jupyter notebooks that need to write runtime information under `/run`.
-In this context, a persistent overlay filesystem seems an overshooting.
-There alternative, simpler ways to set this up.
+In this context, a persistent overlay filesystem might more work than is desired.
+There are alternative, simpler ways to set this up.

 Singularity has a flag for rendering containers from SIF image files ephemerally writable. `--writable-tmpfs` will allocate a small amount of RAM for this purpose (configured by the sys admins, by default just a bunch of MB), e.g.: